sharu725/warmhut/index.md

 ---
 layout: page
 description: 'We are web and marketing experts.
-When you make the decision to develop with us,
-              we promise to make your brand stand out from the crowd.'
+We believe in your creativity and resolve to make a difference.
+We have developed a set of solutions that will help you transform your ideas to profitability.'
 ---